holoubekm/dot_backup_tools/README.md

 ```bash
 make init -> ./scripts/init.sh
 ```
 Add the backup submodule for the first time.
-The module get afterwards initialized and updated as well
+The module gets afterwards initialized and updated as well

 ```bash
 make checkout -> ./scripts/checkout.sh